 If you’d like to help out a B’nai Tikvah member or if you know of a fellow congregant in need, give us a call or email us using the contact information below.

 If one of your family members or dear friends is ill, in the hospital or in a nursing facility, please let us know.
-Rabbi Alex would appreciate the opportunity to fulfill the mitzvah of Bikur Cholim by giving them a call or making a visit.
+Rabbi Fine would appreciate the opportunity to fulfill the mitzvah of Bikur Cholim by giving them a call or making a visit.